luke-a-thompson/ames_graphormer/README.md

 ## Requirements
 This repository includes some tools which are built using [Rust](https://www.rust-lang.org/) and create python bindings with [Maturin](https://github.com/PyO3/maturin).
 These must both be installed in order to build from source.

+## With Poetry
 Installation is simplest with [Poetry](https://python-poetry.org/docs/).
+Run:
-Run `poetry lock --no-update` to gather the required information and populate caches, then `poetry install` to furnish a virtual environment.
-Once done, run `poetry run train` to begin training the model.
+- `poetry lock --no-update` to gather the required information and populate caches
+- `poetry install` to furnish a virtual environment.
+- `poetry run train` to begin training the model.
 See `poetry run train --help` for options.

+# Visualization
+## Requirements
+Visualization is provided with `tensorboard`.
+To see local readouts during training, first install `tensorboard` on your system.
+We recommend via [pipx](https://github.com/pypa/pipx):
+- `pipx install tensorboard`

+## Local Server
+You can start a local tensorboard server via the following command:
+- `tensorboard --logdir=<logdir>`, where `<logdir>` is the path to the tensorboard logs.
+By default, these are created in the `runs` folder.